 He’s your previous boyfriend or ex-partner

 This might look somehow strange for many, there is no reason for an ex-husband, boyfriend, or even girlfriend to create a fake Facebook account with your photos and details.
-But that happens a lot after separation and there are thousands of cases when one of the partners tried to cause issues to the other person through social media pages.
+But that happens a lot after separation, and there are thousands of cases when one of the partners tries to cause issues to the other person through social media pages.

 For that reason, it’s not an option to see who made that fake Facebook profile, and by using the above tips and tricks, you should have an idea about how to do that the right way.

 Sometimes, you may need to ask yourself the following questions: